- The renewal requirements

 What is a Spouse Visa Extension?

 Similarly to the UK Spouse Visa, a renewal awards the applicant with residency rights in the UK for 30 months.
-Foreign nationals normally only need to seek a Spouse Visa extension once as they can then progress onto the more permanent status, Indefinite Leave to Remain.
+Foreign nationals normally only need to seek a Spouse Visa extension once as they can then progress onto the more permanent status (ILR).
 Having lived in the UK under this type of Leave to Remain status, applicants can then switch onto British Citizenship which grants them full UK rights as British-born residents.

 However, it is important to note that, although this type of renewal is a continuation of the status that has currently been granted, it is by no means an automatic or entitled right.
 This means applicants must ensure that they still meet the stringent Spouse Visa requirements.
 Failure to do so may see the application refused and the foreign national will need to leave the country.